saltyorg/docs/docs/apps/unpackerr.md

 The `path` will depend on the torrent client you are using and its configuration.

-Same setup is required for radarr, lidarr, and readarr if you are using them.
+Same setup is required for radarr and lidarr if you are using them.